Nonreciprocal entanglement in cavity-magnon optomechanics: Introduction

-In this Letter, we propose how to realize nonreciprocal bi- and tripartite entanglements in a hybrid cavity-magnon optomechanics.
+{Here} we propose how to realize nonreciprocal bi- and tripartite entanglements in a hybrid cavity-magnon optomechanics.
 We find that, not only all bipartite entanglements but also a genuine tripartite entanglement can be generated in the absence of magnon Kerr effect, and the initial optomechanical entanglement can be partially transferred to the cavity-magnon and magnon-phonon subsytems.
 When the Kerr effect is considered, a mean magnon-number-dependent frequency shift on magnons is produced.
-Similar to Sagnec effect~\cite{Malykin-2000,Maayani-2018} on the cavity field, the Kerr effect induced frequency shift can be positive or negative by tuning the direction of the magnetic field.
-Different from Sagnec effect, the magnon Kerr effect also gives rise to an additional two-magnon effect, which modulates the maximum values of all entanglements in our setup.
+Similar to Sagnac effect~\cite{Malykin-2000,Maayani-2018} on the cavity field, the Kerr effect induced frequency shift can be positive or negative by tuning the direction of the magnetic field.
+Different from Sagnac effect, the magnon Kerr effect also gives rise to an additional two-magnon effect, which modulates the maximum values of all entanglements in our setup.
 As a result, both the optomechanical and magnon-phonon entanglements are reduced, but magnon-photon and the tripartite entanglements are enhanced, compared to the case without Kerr effect.
 By further tuning the aligned magetic field along the crystallographic axis $[100]$ or $[110]$, one can see that all entanglements can be nonreciprocally generated.
 Interestly, all entanglements except for the optomechanical entanglement can be nonreciprocally enhanced with accessible parameters.
 This indicates that entanglement transfer from the optomechancial entanglement to the cavity-magnon and magnon-phonon subsytems is nonreciprocal.
-Finally, we show that perfect nonreciprocity for all bi-and tripartite entanglements can be achieved, by studying the defined bidirectional contrast ratio.
-Our work provides a potential way to nonreciprocally enhance and engineer quantum entanglement with Kerr effect, and opens a promising path to realize diverse nonreciprocal devices with magnon Kerr effect.
+Finally, we show that perfect nonreciprocity for all bi-and tripartite entanglements can be achieved, by studying the defined bidirectional contrast ratio. {The achieved bi-and tripartite entanglements in our proposal are continuous variable (CV) entanglements, which has been widely applied to quantum transduction~\cite{Tian-2022,Zhong-2022}, quantum networking ~\cite{Cirac-1997,Lodahl-2017,Gonzalez-Ballestero-2015,Gangaraj-2017,Hu-2019,Kimble-2008}, quantum sensing ~\cite{Degen-2017}, Bell-state test~\cite{Marinkovic-2018}, quantum teleportation ~\cite{Hofer-2011,Hofer-2015,Barzanjeh-2012}, microwave-optics conversion ~\cite{Xu-2016,Tian-2017,Eshaqi-Sani-2022,Ren-2022}, and other CV quantum information processing~\cite{Andersen-2010,Stannigel-2012,Horodecki-2009,Braunstein-2005}.
+Thus, CV entanglement can be regarded as a useful resource for CV quantum information science.} Our work provides a potential way to nonreciprocally enhance and engineer quantum entanglement with Kerr effect, and opens a promising path to realize diverse nonreciprocal devices with magnon Kerr effect.